Frequently Asked Questions

 Download our Veterinarian Referral Form (pdf) to bring to your dog's veterinarian.

+Animals can receive physical rehabilitation for all of the above.
 Too often, our pets do not receive physical rehabilitation and this may prevent them from returning to a full recovery.

 Some of the diagnoses commonly treated with physical rehabilitation: